themushroomsound/waapitools/README.md

 ## 4. Notes Review

 Notes Review provides a comprehensive display of all notes in the Wwise project.
+It's brutally stupid and _will_ freeze on huge projects.

 ## 5. Renamer